More about Hybrid Cloud Management

 Hybrid cloud storage solutions offer a number of benefits—mainly that the data can be used across an existing on-prem system while taking advantage of cloud storage’s flexibility, scale, and attractive pricing.
 For enterprises, this makes hybrid cloud management an extremely useful model to adopt.

 However, there are still challenges with hybrid cloud storage solutions.
 These challenges can include an increased amount of operational complexity, difficulties in seamlessly managing and protecting applications and data spread across the cloud and data center, and increased overhead costs.

 To help hybrid storage users solve these concerns, both AWS and NetApp offer hybrid cloud storage solutions.
 This post will take a side-by-side look at two options for hybrid cloud deployment: AWS Storage Gateway and NetApp Cloud Volumes ONTAP.

 Storage Gateway Vs. Cloud Volumes ONTAP

 Storage Gateway is a hybrid solution that connects on-prem storage and applications directly to Amazon S3 cloud storage resources.
 It does this by acting as an intermediary that faces all your on-prem apps as NFS, CIFS /SMB, or iSCSI volumes but that in the background seamlessly stores everything in S3, all while enabling a local cache which uses your on-prem storage for fast read and write operations.
-Storage Gateway connects on-prem storage systems to the AWS cloud, giving your on-prem system access to the entire suite of AWS cloud services.
+The Amazon solution connects on-prem storage systems to the AWS cloud, giving your on-prem system access to the entire suite of AWS cloud services.

 Cloud Volumes ONTAP is a data management platform for hybrid and multicloud architectures, providing a comprehensive set of data management capabilities.